Animations and videos to promote Cooper Hewitt collection and exhibitions.

 This suggested an opportunity: animating static objects could add novelty and boost engagement while staying aligned with the museum’s voice.

-• Since the Cooper Hewitt Instagram feed displays colorful objects, I used bright backgrounds in my animations to match.
+Since the Cooper Hewitt Instagram feed displays colorful objects, I used bright backgrounds in my animations to match, and